UCLH-DHCT/emap/docs/migration.md

 §  not merging right now but can still rename things

-## Using `git filter-repo` to prepare repo for merging into this monorepo
+## Using `git filter-repo` to prepare repos for merging into this monorepo

 Since `git filter-repo` works on an entire repo, it's necessary to do the main rewriting work on a clone of each incoming repository.